Chappelle's Show

-Chappelle's Show was an American sketch comedy television series created by comedians Dave Chappelle and Neal Brennan, with Chappelle hosting the show and starring in the majority of its sketches.
+Chappelle's Show is an American sketch comedy television series created by comedians Dave Chappelle and Neal Brennan, with Chappelle hosting the show and starring in the majority of its sketches.
 Chappelle, Brennan, and Michele Armour were the show's executive producers.
 The series premiered on January 22, 2003, on the American cable television network Comedy Central.
 The show ran for two complete seasons.
 An abbreviated third season of three episodes aired in 2006, compiled of previously unreleased sketches.